EU trade commissioner quit over Covid-19 rule violations

 Issued on:

-The European Union's top trade official, Phil Hogan, has resigned after he became embroiled in a controversy over a recent trip home to Ireland and questionable adherence to Covid-19 rules.
+The European Union's top trade official, Phil Hogan, has resigned after he became embroiled in a controversy over a recent trip home to Ireland and failure to adhere to Covid-19 restrictions.

 The move means that the EU's executive office will have to replace a key commissioner while it has to deal with the devastating effects of the Covid-19 pandemic and entered into the final months of difficult talks with the UK on a possible Brexit deal.